LordRansford/my-webapp/README.md

 Premium, security-first learning hub for architecture, cybersecurity, and AI.
 Built with Next.js, MDX-driven courses, and interactive browser-only labs (RSA keygen, Python WASM sandbox, entropy checks).

+## Scope and guardrails

+The canonical scope and architecture constraints live in `docs/scope.md`.

+## How to contribute without breaking scope

+- Keep core learning content accessible without accounts.
+- Do not introduce paywalls, subscriptions, or credit metering unless there is an explicitly approved scoped plan.
+- Do not move secrets, billing logic, or privileged tokens into client code.
+- Prefer small, reversible changes with clear acceptance checks (lint, build, and mobile usability).
+- If in doubt, update `docs/scope.md` first and propose a bounded plan.

 ## Security and data handling

 - Dev and AI studios are educational sandboxes, not production.
 Do not upload real customer data or secrets.